Hyperradiance, photon blockade and concurrence in a pair of qubits inside a driven cavity: Results and discussions

+Next, to discuss nonclassicality of the field, we plot the minimum of the squeezing-parameter Min$[S_\theta]$ as a function of $\Delta/\gamma$ and $\eta/\gamma$ in Fig. \ref{fig:1}(c).
+There are three significant peaks at $\Delta=0,\pm \sqrt{6} g/2\gamma$ for weak pumping.
+The corresponding squeezing angle $\theta_s$ is plotted in Fig. \ref{fig:1} (d).
+The squeezing angle depends predominantly on the detuning rather than the pump field strength, as illustrated in Fig. \ref{fig:1} (d).
+So, one can produce squeezed field with any desired squeezing angle, such as amplitude squeezing or phase squeezing, by simply adjusting the detuning.
+The rest of the parameters in Fig. \ref{fig:1} are $g_1=10\gamma,g_2=10\gamma,\kappa=0.5\gamma$ chosen to fulfill the strong coupling CQED limit.

-We next display the Wigner functions of the cavity field in Figs. \ref{fig:2}(a-c) for three typical parameter sets chosen from the Fig. \ref{fig:1} (c) to have strong squeezing.
-In contrast to the wider range of fluctuations as Fig.\ref{fig:2}(b) shows, the Wigner functions of Figs. \ref{fig:2} (a) and Fig. \ref{fig:2}(c) show elliptical profiles in the parameter regime of squeezing, resulting in the elongation of the distribution in one particular direction.
-Figures. \ref{fig:2} (a) and \ref{fig:2}(c) exhibit squeezing along almost vertical and horizontal directions, respectively, depending on the various pump field detunings.
+We next display the Wigner functions of the cavity field in Figs. \ref{fig:2}(a-c) for three typical parameter sets chosen from the Fig. \ref{fig:1}(c) to have strong squeezing.
+In contrast to the wider range of fluctuations as Fig. \ref{fig:2}(b) shows, the Wigner functions of Figs. \ref{fig:2}(a) and Fig. \ref{fig:2}(c) show elliptical profiles in the parameter regime of squeezing, resulting in the elongation of the distribution in one particular direction.
+Figures. \ref{fig:2}(a) and \ref{fig:2}(c) exhibit squeezing along almost vertical and horizontal directions, respectively, depending on the various pump field detunings.

-To illustrate the nonclassical photon number distribution in Fock space, we plot the corresponding Klyshko's criteria distribution $K_n$ in Figs. \ref{fig:2}(d–f).
+To illustrate the nature of photon distributions, we plot the Klyshko's criteria distribution $K_n$ in Figs. \ref{fig:2}(d–f).
 The odd-even oscillations of $K_n$ alternates up and down mirroring the expected even-odd photon distribution of squeezed states.
-It is important to note that unlike \ref{fig:2} (b) that corresponds to the resonant case i.e $\Delta=\pm \sqrt{6}g/2\gamma$, the off-resonant cases in Fig. \ref{fig:2}(a) and Fig.\ref{fig:2}(c) show a rapid decay of the even-odd oscillations with the increase of photon number.
+It is important to note that unlike \ref{fig:2}(b) that corresponds to the resonant case i.e $\Delta=\pm \sqrt{6}g/2\gamma$, the off-resonant cases in Fig. \ref{fig:2}(a) and Fig.\ref{fig:2}(c) show a rapid decay of the even-odd oscillations with the increase of photon number.
 It means that the squeezed states generated in the off-resonant cases involve mainly two-photon excitations where in resonant cases higher order even number transition processes may take place.